tupcakes/bitburner-scripts/README.md

 Early on I run earlygame/early-hack-template.js against n00dles for some quick money/levels in combination with some low level crimes and Hacknet nodes.

-Once home has more ram, I run earlygame/early-run.js against a low level server.
+Once home has more ram, I run control-home.js against a low level server.
+Run additional instances as ram allows.

 When I can start buying pservs, I run control.js against joesguns.
 Have at least two pservs with at least 64GB.